cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Why does my RU usage briefly spike when I'm running a steady workload?

-CockroachDB will [automatically collect statistics](../{{site.versions["stable"]}}/cost-based-optimizer.html#control-statistics-refresh-rate) as a background process when certain conditions are met (for example, when more than 20% of rows in a table are modified).
-When automatic statistics collection is started your cluster may consume RUs above the 100 Request Units per second baseline.
-The statistics are used by the [cost-based optimizer](../{{site.versions["stable"]}}/cost-based-optimizer.html) to tune statements for higher performance.
+CockroachDB [automatically collects statistics](../{{site.versions["stable"]}}/cost-based-optimizer.html#control-statistics-refresh-rate) in a background process when certain conditions are met (for example, when more than 20% of rows in a table are modified).
+The statistics are used by the cost-based optimizer to tune statements for higher performance.

+When automatic statistics collection starts your cluster may consume RUs above the 100 RUs/sec baseline.
 You can [turn off automatic statistics collection](../{{site.versions["stable"]}}/cost-based-optimizer.html#turn-off-statistics) to avoid these RU bursts, but the cost-based optimizer may choose inefficient statement plans as it doesn't have access to the latest statistics.

 ## Beta release